ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 #### AMP Document-initiated handshake
 To establish a handshake initiated by the AMP Document:

-1. The AMP Document initiates the handshake by sending a request to the AMP Viewer via `POST`:
+1. The AMP Document initiates the handshake by sending a request to the Viewer via `POST`:

    ```javascript
    {